writethedocs/www/docs/conf/portland/2018/cfp.rst

 If your proposal is accepted but you are unable to attend due to travel costs, please let us know and we will do our best to help make it happen.

-**You’ll hear from us with our proposal decisions by late January.**
+**You’ll hear from us with our proposal decisions by the end of January.**

 Questions?
 ----------